Search for electroweak production of supersymmetric particles in final states with two $\tau$-leptons in $\sqrt{s}$ = 13 TeV $pp$ collisions with the ATLAS detector: Direct stau production

 Agreement between data and the estimated SM background is found in VR-F, within statistical uncertainties.
 A validation region (MJVR), with higher multi-jet purity and with the $\tau$-lepton $\pt$ thresholds applied (see Table~\ref{tab:AllDScrvr_defDS}), is also checked.
-Good agreement is seen, as shown in Figure~\ref{fig:DS-MJVR}.
+Good agreement is seen, as shown in Figure~\ref{fig:DS-MJVR}, and a discussion of the systematic uncertainties of the total SM background can be seen in Section~\ref{sec:systematics}.
 The correlation between the $\tau$-lepton identification and the kinematic variables is verified by studying the variation of the transfer factor as a function of the kinematic variables used and is found to be negligible.

 The signal contamination in a certain region is defined as the ratio of the number of signal events to the sum of the number of signal events and SM background processes.
-The signal contamination in CRs and VRs is negligible for SUSY particle mass ranges not previously excluded.
+A significant signal contamination in SM CRs can affect the model-dependent fit and reduce the sensitivity to SUSY scenarios.
+Thus the CRs (and VRs) are designed to have negligible signal contamination for the SUSY scenarios considered in this paper, particularly for the SUSY particle mass ranges not excluded by previous searches.